See below for a list of resources and support services for you to use as you design, develop, or teach your online course.

 The Instructor Support Referral Guide includes information on various support services at LSU to assist you and your students with technological, course-related, or student-related issues or concerns.

 The process of cross-enrolling courses in Moodle combines two student populations from different Moodle sites into one Moodle course (this is different from cross-listing courses).
-For example, if a department lists the same course as a campus web-based offering and as an LSU Online offering, and they are offered in concurrent terms, students enrolled in the web-based course can be transferred into the LSU Online Moodle course, where instruction will take place for the combined roster.
+For example, a department can list a web-based course for campus students in an accelerated term (7-week B or C session) and an LSU Online course (7-week), which would run concurrently.
+After the mainframe creates these courses in Moodle, students enrolled in the web-based campus Moodle course can be transferred into the LSU Online Moodle course, where instruction will take place for the combined roster.
 Departments and faculty may choose to cross-enroll courses to consolidate teaching assignments, which may be more cost effective and efficient for departments with limited teaching opportunities.
 This will also give different students in the same course a consistent learning experience across sections, as traditional students and online students have access to the same course design and materials.

-Below is a list of considerations when you are deciding whether to cross-enroll a course.
+For a few considerations when you are deciding whether to cross-enroll a course, see the Cross-Enrollment Information Sheet.

 - No later than one month prior to the start of a term, complete and submit the Cross-Enrollment Request survey in Qualtrics.

-- For instructions on importing, see GROK article 19848.
-If you would like assistance with backing up and importing courses, contact the Faculty Technology Center (email@example.com; 225-578-3375, option 2).
+- For instructions on importing the placeholder Moodle course into your Teaching Course, see GROK article 19848.
+If you would like assistance with backing up and importing courses, contact the Faculty Technology Center (firstname.lastname@example.org; 225-578-3375, option 2).